pbrach/TimeTracker/README.md

 # TimeTracker
+#### by Hans-Philipp Brachvogel, Dec.
+2016

 A simple GUI based time tracking tool to record your working or excercise times.
-This is a cross plattform leisure project to practice some python 3 and tkinter.
+This is a cross plattform fun project of me to practice some python 3 and tkinter.

 ##License
     Copyright (C) 2017  Hans-Philipp Brachvogel